Blog

 Custom Attributes in Entra ID

 Microsoft has had a lot of chefs in the Entra ID kitchen baking up solutions to different problems and now we have an array of confusing choices about where to put your data.
 This is the first of a series of posts to help you choose the correct one for you and your needs.
-In on-premises Active Directory(AD) we only had two: Extension Attributes and Schema Extensions.
-The Extension Attributes were not part of the AD Schema until you applied the Exchange Schema Extensions and were created to give you 15 pre-canned places to put some custom string data without having to go through the scary and irreversible process of EXTENDING THE SACRED ACTIVE DIRECTORY SCHEMA.
+While Microsoft’s official documentation provides a fairly handy comparison table it completely leaves out Custom Security Attributes.

 Continue reading